prateek3255/blog/src/blog/react-component-library-with-storybook-6.md

 [GitHub: Code till this step](https://github.com/prateek3255/my-awesome-component-library/tree/f758d09f8df37268387f0b47987a91ff820a7ed7)

-<h2 id="adding-stories-and-setting-up-the-file-structure">Adding stories and setting up the file structure</h2>
+{% headingWithLink "Adding stories and setting up the file structure" %}

 Now that we have the Storybook setup, we can start creating our components and writing stories for them.